-‘Attack on Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed
+‘Attack On Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed

 — YonkouProductions (@YonkouProd) March 8, 2018

-As the anime series enters the Uprising arc, per Comicbook, Levi has a major role to play in Attack on Titan Season 3.
+As the anime series enters the “Uprising” arc, per Comicbook, Levi has a major role to play in Attack on Titan Season 3.
 In Season 2, the squad captain along with the Survey Cops joined to fix Wall Maria following the latest Titan Shifter conflict.

 He was about to protect Eren and Historia from the kidnappers as their abduction could lead to the destruction of Paradis.
 But, things got more complicated when someone from his past reared his head and the Paradis’ leaders managed to stay in power by creating a deadly plot.